CESNET/du-docs/docs/shinysom.md

 ## Delete Running Instance

 If you feel you do not need the application anymore, you can delete it.
 Just navigate to `App & Marketplace` (1), `Installed Apps` (2), select the application (3) and hit `Delete` (4).
-The data in home directory are not deleted.
+The data in home directory is not deleted.
 Running the application again with the same `Name` restores access to the home directory folder.

 ![appdel](ssom/appdel.png)